 Warning: This command is deprecated because its default behavior is unsafe if you have misconfigured credentials for any of your providers.

-apply, it is typically not needed to be run separately.
-In fact, Hashicorp recommends you do not use
+, it is typically not needed to be run separately.
+In fact, Hashicorp recommends you do not use refresh

 The refresh is designed to reconcile any differences from the drift between your infrastructure and the information contained in the state file.
 It will only take into account objects in the state file already.
 Any objects outside of the state will not be considered and will need to be imported into the state to become managed by Terraform.